Acute Medically this generally refers to a new problem that is serious.

 Ulcer is an internal wound in the gastrointestinal tract caused by stomach acid.
 It can also be associated with Helibacter Pylori, non-steroidal anti-inflammatory drugs (NSAID) use, alcohol and smoking.

 Upper Limit (UL) – Above this amount of a nutrient there is a risk that adverse health consequences may result.

-Very Low Energy Diet (VLED) is an eating plan consisting of very low energy (calorie/kilojoule) foods that provides no more than 1500 calories or 6300 kilojoules per day.
+Very Low Energy Diet (VLED) is a very strict eating plan as all normal meals are replaced by medically formulated products.
+The diet is designed to restrict eating to 4000 kiljoules (or less) each day..
 A VLED is mostly recommended by a health care professional when very rapid weight loss is required in the treatment of obesity.
 Prior to weight loss surgery the surgeon usually recommends using a VLED pre-operative related to your BMI and liver status.
 A VLED is only recommended for short periods of time (often 2-4 weeks).

 The VLED is devised so that the body uses alternative energy sources such as those stored within its organs (the liver) and body fat.
 The program is medically formulated to ensure nutritional adequacy, this is particularly important prior to surgery as excellent nutrition is required to assist with post-operative recovery (including healing).

 Vitamin A Is a fat-soluble vitamin with antioxidant properties.
 It helps maintain normal reproduction, vision and immunity.
 It keeps skin and eyes healthy.
 For example, night blindness is caused by vitamin A deficiency.
 It is a fat soluble vitamin and this means caution is warranted when supplementing.
 It is more safely administered as beta-carotene and during pregnancy its essential to not exceed recommended supplement doses since this can have teratogenic effects.